securevale/android-rasp/README.md

 }
 ```

-Next you just need to add library as a dependency.
+Next, add Android RASP library as a dependency to your project.

 ```groovy
 dependencies {